grain-lang/grain/stdlib/uint16.md

 (/) : (Uint16, Uint16) -> Uint16
 ```

-Computes the quotient of its operands using signed division.
+Computes the quotient of its operands.

 Parameters: